 Wade considers himself an eclectic counselling professional.
-He is a certified Focusing-Oriented Therapist and a member of the Focusing Institute in New York, NY.
-Wade was trained at the Justice Institute of British Columbia and clinically supervised in the practice of Indigenous/Aboriginal focusing-oriented therapy (I/AFOT) and trauma-informed practice.
-Wade has been trained in Level 1 and 2 of the Gottman Couple Method, Level 1 and Level 2 of Motivational Interviewing, Eye Movement Desensitization and Reprocessing, and Cognitive Behavioural and Dialectical Behavioural Therapies.
+He is a certified focusing-oriented therapist, a member of the Focusing Institute in New York, NY, and a certified eye movement desensitization and reprocessing (EMDR) therapist through the EMDR International Association.
+He was trained at the Justice Institute of British Columbia in the practice of Indigenous/Aboriginal focusing-oriented therapy and trauma-informed practice, and he holds certification along with advanced practice skills and competence in substance-use treatment.
+Wade is also trained in Levels 1 and 2 of the Gottman couple method, Level 1 and Level 2 of motivational interviewing, Single-Session and One-At-A-Time approaches, and cognitive behavioural and dialectical behavioural therapies.
+Wade receives ongoing clinical supervision, which is a best practice in the counselling professions.

 Measurement of Change